matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ### Configuration and Dependency Injection

 In `config.php` files and in methods like `provideContainerConfig` in tests it is possible to define dependency configurations.
 Those configurations were previously done by directly using functions of the PHPDI library.
-We have introduced our own class providing static methods with the same functionallity that need to be used instead.
-In addition you can no longer use `\Psr\Container\ContainerInterface` or `\DI\Container` as type hints as we are now using or own container class `\Piwik\Container\Container`.
+We have introduced our own class providing static methods with the same functionality that need to be used instead.
+In addition you can no longer use `\Psr\Container\ContainerInterface` or `\DI\Container` as type hints as Matomo is now using its own container class `\Piwik\Container\Container`.

 * `DI` namespaced functions need to be replaced with static `\Piwik\DI` methods.
   * `\DI\add()` will become `\Piwik\DI::add()`